Category: Note-taking apps

 Google Docs

-Notion fails first because the tool asks for structure before content.
+Notion fails first because it breaks when the tool asks for structure before content.

 Verdict